-After the Qualifiers we are planning to design a hanging system, so we can be able to perform ascent during endgame.
-Despite our robot now working fine, we will never stop evolving it as there are always things to better.
-For example, our cable management is currently not the best.
-This and more issues are priority number 1 once we get back to the robot lab.
+After the Qualifiers we were planning to design a hanging system, so we can be able to perform ascent during endgame.
+Despite our robot working fine, we will never stop evolving it as there are always things to better.
+For example, our cable management was not the best.
+This and more issues were priority number 1 once when we got back to the robot lab.
+For the second version of our robot, we had decided to change a couple of things and add a new element as well.
+To save time with prototyping we used more physics this time around, especially for the hanging system.